blthayer/disquip-bot/README.rst

 Introduction
 ------------

-The purpose of the Disquip Bot project is to provide a simple sound board bot that is easy to install, configure, and run.
+The purpose of the DisQuip Bot project is to provide a simple sound board bot that is easy to install, configure, and run.
 After installation, simply create a directory structure with your own quips (audio files) and run the bot!
 Then, head on over to your favorite